The 12 Days of Christmas: Day 3

-So first, a little about me: over at http://www.PoorandGlutenFree.blogspot.com I blog about living sustainably on a budget, being gluten intolerant and having something called oral allergy syndrome, which causes allergies to most fresh fruits, veggies and nuts.
-On my blog I share healthy, allergy free recipes, DIY tutorials, articles, reviews and other random things that take my fancy.
-I also host Waste Not Want Not Wednesdays, a blog party for sharing frugal, sustainable tips and gluten free recipes.
+So first, a little about me: over at Poor and Gluten Free.
+I blog about living sustainably on a budget and being gluten intolerant.
+I also share about oral allergy syndrome, which causes my allergies to most fresh fruits, veggies, and nuts.
+On my blog, I share healthy, allergy free recipes, DIY tutorials, articles, reviews and other random things that take my fancy.

 I don’t know about you, but the commercialization of Christmas drives me crazy.
 Not only does it seem antithetical to the reason most people celebrate it, but Christmas consumerism creates a ridiculous amount of bad environmental waste in the form of uneaten leftover food, wrapping paper, unwanted gifts, ugly knickknacks, old decorations and so on and so forth.